cadjai/deploy-openshift-service-mesh-multi-tenant-control-plane/README.md

 2. Login to OpenShift with a user with `cluster-admin` permissions

 3. Customize your scmp values.yml file if necessary or use the helm command line options in the next command
+  1. Ensure you set the testnamespace.deploy to false to avoid the sample app being deployed before the mesh is ready

 4. Deploy scmp
   1. with target namespace creation